Battle of Sankelmark

 The Battle of Sankelmark (or Battle of Oeversee) was a minor battle during the Second Schleswig War.
-It took place on 6 February 1864 between Sankelmark and Oeversee, on the road between Schleswig and Flensburg, during the Danish retreat from Dannevirke.
+It took place on 6 February 1864 between Sankelmark and Oeversee, on the road between Schleswig and Flensburg, during the Danish retreat from the Danevirke.

 Background

-The Danish army, under General Christian Julius De Meza had taken up position at the defenses of Dannevirke and had managed to hold the Prussians at bay at the Battle of Mysunde on the 2 February.
+The Danish army, under General Christian Julius De Meza had taken up position at the defenses of the Danevirke and had managed to hold the Prussians at bay at the Battle of Mysunde on 2 February.
 However, two days later, the Prussians managed to cross the Schlei, threatening the Danes with encirclement.
-With the lack of heavy artillery and judging that the Dannevirke fortifications were insufficient for a successful defense, De Meza decided the position was untenable and ordered a withdrawal to preserve the army intact and prevent encirclement.
-The withdrawal of the Danish Army to Dybbøl began on the 4 February.
-The Danish troops withdrew through the freezing weather.
+With the lack of heavy artillery and judging that the Danevirke's fortifications were insufficient for a successful defense, De Meza decided the position was untenable and ordered a withdrawal to preserve the army's intactness and prevent an encirclement.
+The withdrawal of the Danish army to Dybbøl began on 4 February.
+The Danish troops withdrew through freezing weather.
 Austrian troops were dispatched in pursuit and in response, the 7th Brigade of the Danish army was ordered to stop the Austrians.
-Austrian troops reached the Danish rearguard near Sankelmark in the afternoon of the 6 February.
+Austrian troops reached the Danish rearguard near Sankelmark in the afternoon of 6 February.